gmohre/wikinotes/wiki_review.md

     3. Feedburner

 ## Criticisms of Docs:
-1.Too Many Compacted Messages due to lack of audience scope (developer/admin user/layperson)
+1. Too Many Compacted Messages due to lack of audience scope (developer/admin user/layperson)
+##Trash
+1. Dashboard
+2. Blogadmin
+3. Homepage Preview
+4. Why is there TaggingAdmin in Kennel?
+5. Hub?